Billy Dee Williams: Early life and education

-William December Williams Jr. was born in New York City, the son of Loretta Anne (1915–2016) elevator operator at the Lyceum Theatre and aspiring performer from Montserrat, and William December Williams Sr. (1909–1973), an African-American caretaker, with some Native American ancestry from Texas.
-He grew up in Harlem on 110th Street, between Lenox and 5th, adjacent to Central Park North–110th Street station.
-He used to go to Central Park to see the Negro league players and the Cuban baseball league, "They were fantastic, and I wound up working with a lot of those guys," (in The Bingo Long Traveling All-Stars & Motor Kings (1976)).
+William December Williams Jr. was born in New York City, the son of Loretta Anne (1915–2016), an elevator operator at the Lyceum Theatre and aspiring performer from Montserrat, and William December Williams Sr. (1909–1973), an African-American caretaker, with some Native American ancestry from Texas.
+He grew up in Harlem on 110th Street, between Lenox and 5th, adjacent to the Central Park North–110th Street station.
+He used to go to Central Park to see the Negro league players and the Cuban baseball league, "They were fantastic, and I wound up working with a lot of those guys," (in The Bingo Long Traveling All-Stars & Motor Kings (1976).
 He has a twin sister, Loretta, and they were raised by their maternal grandmother while their parents worked several jobs.
 His mom had studied opera for years, becoming an accomplished opera star who wanted to break into movies; the family was richly cultured, exposing the children early on to drawing, painting, theatre and similar creative experiences; Billy Dee would remain a fan of the arts including opera.
 In March 1945, he made his Broadway debut at age seven portraying a page in The Firebrand of Florence, Kurt Weill and Ira Gershwin’s operetta starring Lotte Lenya.
 His mom, who worked at the theatre, volunteered him for the part which he found boring.